-Who does the Code of Conduct apply to?
+Who does the Code apply to?

-The Code applies to everyone who is employed by, works with or represents Zenitas Healthcare, including:
+The Code applies to everyone who is employed by, works with or represents Claro Aged Care and Disability Services, including:

+- Employees.

+- Support workers.

+- Agency staff.

-- Employees - Support workers - · Agency staff - Students on placement or work experience and other volunteers - Contractors and consultants engaged by Zenitas - Executive Leadership Team and Board of Directors
+- Students on placement or work experience and other volunteers.

+- Contractors and consultants engaged by Claro.

+- Executive Leadership Team.

-The Code applies to you whenever you are identified as a representative of Zenitas.
+The Code applies to you whenever you are identified as a representative of Claro.
 This may include occasions when you are outside your normal workplace or working hours, such as work functions, out of hours work activities, or when you are out in the community representing the company.

-We take the Code very seriously, so we should all familiarise ourselves and comply with it, and with the Zenitas policies, procedures and guidelines that support the Code.
+We take the Code very seriously, so we should all familiarise ourselves and comply with it, and with the Claro policies, procedures and quidelines that support the Code.